yezyilomo/dictfier/README.md

 ## What if I want to customize how dictfier works?

-You might encounter a case where you have to change how dictfier works to get the result which you want, don't worry we have your back. **dictfier** is highly configurable, it allows you to configure how each type of object is converted into a dictionary data structure. **dictfier** configuration is divided into three parts which are
+You might encounter a case where you have to change how dictfier works to get the result which you want, don't worry we have got your back. **dictfier** is highly configurable, it allows you to configure how each type of object is converted into a dictionary data structure. **dictfier** configuration is divided into three parts which are

-i.
-Flat objects config(pass flat_obj=function kwarg to dictfy) ii.
-Nested flat objects config(pass nested_flat_obj=function kwarg to dictfy) iii.
-Nested iterable objects config(pass nested_iter_obj=function kwarg to dictfy)
+* Flat objects config(pass flat_obj=function kwarg to dictfy)

+* Nested flat objects config(pass nested_flat_obj=function kwarg to dictfy)

+* Nested iterable objects config(pass nested_iter_obj=function kwarg to dictfy)

 In cases above function assigned to flat_obj, nested_flat_obj or nested_iter_obj accepts two positional arguments which are field value(object) and parent object.
 Now consider an example of a simple ORM with two relations **Many** and **One** which are used to show how objects are related.